nuxt/scripts/docs/content/scripts/support/crisp.md

 **loading**

-The slot is used to display content while the Crisp is loading.
+The slot is used to display content while crisp is loading.

 Tip: You should use the `ScriptLoadingIndicator` by default for accessibility and UX.